rubenjoy/presentations/contents/spring-mvc/index.md

 }
 ```

-Validate it again, and make sure we see "hello component".
+- Now we see "hello component", after calling spring maven plugin.

 ---

+## Why Spring Boot?

+- Some answer from Mitrais fellows:
+    + Spring Boot is now, and vanilla Spring was now.
+    + Spring Boot is just Spring with extra magic.
+    + Spring Boot is automatic Spring.
+- Benefits of Spring Boot:
+    + Spring Boot provides the necessary configuration, just focus on the business logic.
+    + Spring Boot is flexible too, just override or extend Spring Boot provided configuration to match the requirements.
+    + Single point of dependency, e.g.: spring-boot-starter-web, and it will implicitly selecting dozens required dependencies.

+---

-### Hello World Webapp in Spring
+## Hello World Webapp in Spring

-Create our first Controller.
+- Create our first Controller.

 ```java
 @Controller